 We hope your find this section useful.
 If you have a question that is not answered here please e-mail us and we will do our best to answer it.

 It is you’re resting temperature.
 Changes in your basal body temperature (BBT) can help you predict your fertile time.

-Usually it is not the thermometer that is at fault but the technique being used to take the temperature that is poor.
+Usually, it is not the thermometer that is at fault but the technique being used to take the temperature that is poor.
 The thermometer will only beep if the contact is maintained and the temperature is constant.
-This can sometimes take several minutes if the contact is poor or the temperature fluctuatres.
+This can sometimes take several minutes if the contact is poor or the temperature fluctuates.
 It is very important to keep the thermometer still in the mouth.

 How does my BBT tell me when I am fertile?

 The basal body temperature rises significantly after ovulation has occurred and this can be seen when you chart the temperatures.
 Before ovulation, the BBT is usually between 97.2 to 97.7 degrees Fahrenheit.
 After ovulation, this goes up by between 0.4 to 1.0 degree and usually stays elevated until menstruation.

 Buy digital fertility thermometers suitable for basal body temperature (BBT) monitoring here